hectonpdomingos/French_Challenger/README.md

 # French_Challenger

-How much you can learn in one week?
+How much can you learn in 3 months?

-I have been always in love for languages, even if I did not mastered any (I tried English, Russian and now I will with French) until this time I always tried my best to learn.
+I have been always in love for languages, even if I did not mastered any (I tried English, Russian and now I will with French).
 Now, I have a plan to move to Canada and I really need to learn as much French as I can to pass in the exam.

 My wife is ahead of me in this this one, she is already intermediate in this language.